Medical Bill Questions — Answered

 How do I check my medical bill for errors?

 Get the itemized bill — not the summary.
 Look at the CPT and ICD-10 codes on each line.
-Watch for duplicate charges (especially labs), upcoded visits (billed as a higher level than what happened), and charges for things you didn't receive.
-Compare the charges to your insurance EOB and to published Medicare rates for the same procedures.
+Watch for duplicate charges, upcoded visits, and charges for things you did not receive.
+Compare against your EOB and published Medicare rates.

 What should I do if my medical bill is too high?

 Don't pay it right away.
-Request an itemized bill and your EOB from insurance.
+Request the itemized bill and your EOB.
 Review the charges for anything that looks wrong.
-Call the billing department and ask about their financial assistance program — the income limits are often higher than people expect.
-You can also ask for a prompt-pay discount or a payment plan.
+Call the billing department and ask about financial assistance, a prompt-pay discount, or a payment plan.

 How much does Repriced Health cost?

-Way less than a traditional medical bill advocate.
-Those folks typically take 20-40% of whatever they save you, which on a large hospital bill can mean $1,000 to $2,000+ in fees.
-We charge a flat rate for the analysis, and if you negotiate the bill yourself using our guidance, you keep every dollar of the savings.
+Way less than a traditional medical bill advocate, who typically takes 20–40% of whatever they save you.
+We charge a flat rate for the analysis, and if you negotiate yourself using our guidance, you keep every dollar of the savings.

 What is charity care and do I qualify?

-Charity care — officially called "financial assistance" — is something every nonprofit hospital is required to offer under the ACA.
-The income thresholds vary by hospital, but they're often more generous than people realize.
-A family of four earning $75,000-$120,000 can still qualify at many hospitals for a partial discount.
+Charity care — officially 'financial assistance' — is something every nonprofit hospital is required to offer under the ACA.
+Income thresholds vary by hospital, but they're often more generous than people realize.
+A family of four earning $75,000–$120,000 can still qualify at many hospitals.